Japanese Tattoo Ideas-Traditional and Modern Art

 5. Samurai warrior in full armor

-6. Hannya mask symbolizing transformation
+6. Hannya mask symbolizes transformation

 7. Phoenix rising from the ashes